String Constructor (Char*, Int32, Int32)

 [Visual Basic] This constructor cannot be used in Visual Basic.

 [JScript] This constructor cannot be used in JScript.

 - A pointer to an array of Unicode characters.

 - The number of characters within value to use.

 value is a null pointer and length is not zero.

 If length is zero, an Empty instance is initialized.

 This constructor copies Unicode characters from value, starting at startIndex and ending at (startIndex + length- 1).

 If the specified range is outside of the memory allocated for the sequence of characters, the behavior of this constructor is system dependent.
 For example, such a situation might cause an access violation.

-In C#, this constructor is defined only in the context of unsafe code.
+In C#, this constructor is defined only in the context of unmanaged code.